wiheto/MMA_of_brain_networks/README.md

 # MMA_of_brain_networks

-Interactive figure, nifti templates and code for reproduceability of Thompson &amp; Fransson (2017)
+Interactive figure, nifti templates and code for reproduceability of Thompson &amp; Fransson (2017), Scientific Reports. http://www.nature.com/articles/srep44259

-__It's current in press, link to study when published__

 __This repository is under construction, this line will be removed when it is complete.
-Still to be done: reprodeability section__
+Still to be done: reprodeability/clean and network lists.__

 ## Structure of repository